 With all the difficulties that confront the players of wheelchair tennis, we find them in love with the sport.
-So, what is exactly the basics of this game?
+So, what are the basics of this game?

 Well, let’s start with the similarities.
-We have the same strokes, we have a forehand, we have a backhand.
-On either forehand or backhand, we might have a topspin or a slice.
+We have the same strokes, we have a forehand, and we have a backhand.
+We might have a topspin or a slice on either forehand or backhand.

 And occasionally you’ll hit those shots during a regular match, as well as during the rallies.
 Sometimes you’ve got to lean, sometimes you’re out of position, sometimes your wheelchair gets in the way.

 The game isn’t really a lot different than able-bodied tennis, everything’s not perfect.
 But you have to adapt, you have to be an athlete.

 Many wheelchair players were players on their feet, and they’re incredibly good.
 And of something, they had an accident which led to a physical impairment.